jaztec/domain-checker/README.md

 you have an account to register it on availability and will register it when it becomes available.

-~~This project is still under development.~~ However I've not written any documentation for it.
+~~This project is still under development.~~ It's finished but I've not written any documentation for it, lost interest.

+### TODO
+- It would be nice if the server and CLI command do some domain name validation before adding/removing them.

 ### Docker image